Nicole Richie: Personal life

 In April 2005, reports surfaced that Richie and longtime friend Paris Hilton were no longer speaking to each other.
 Hilton commented: "It's no big secret that Nicole and I are no longer friends.
 Nicole knows what she did, and that's all I'm ever going to say about it".
 Neither Richie nor Hilton spoke publicly about the cause of the split.
-They eventually reconciled in October 2006.
+They reconciled in October 2006.

 Richie was briefly engaged to DJ Adam Goldstein, whom she dated from 2004 to 2006.

 In December 2006, she began dating singer Joel Madden of rock group Good Charlotte.
 They have two children, a daughter born in January 2008 and a son born in September 2009.
 In February 2008, the first photos of their daughter were sold to People magazine for $1 million.
 The couple confirmed their engagement in February 2010 and married on December 11, 2010.
 They reside in Los Angeles, California.